isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-geolgraphic-celebrating-maps-and-their-stories.md

 <div style="background-color: white;">
 <br/>
 <img src="/images/vol-10-issue-4/geo-geographic/bg1.jpg">
-"You can render space and suspend time."
-So writes American author Ronlyn Domingue of the powers of the map-maker, or cartographer, in her fantasy novel *The Mapmaker's War.*[^1]
 </div>

 "You can render space and suspend time."
 So writes American author Ronlyn Domingue of the powers of the map-maker, or cartographer, in her fantasy novel *The Mapmaker's War.*[^1]